Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: High-redshift galaxy sizes

 \subsection{Size--luminosity relations}

-We investigate the relationship between the sizes of stellar discs and UV magnitude of galaxies in our model from $z=5$--10, as shown in Figure \ref{SizeMass}.
+We investigate the relationship between the sizes of stellar discs and UV magnitude of galaxies in our model from $z=5$--10, as shown in Figure \ref{SizeLuminosity}.
 Here, the UV magnitude $M_{\textrm{UV}}$ is the dust-extincted luminosity at rest-frame 1600\AA, and the radius is the effective radius of the exponential disc, $R_e$.
+As bulges tend to be smaller than discs, this will lead to an overprediction of the sizes of bulge-dominated galaxies in comparison to the observations.
 We obtain the UV luminosities of each galaxy following the method described in \citet{Liu2015}.
 These luminosities are for the entire galaxy; the luminosities will be decomposed into their bulge and disc components in future work.

 We find that for all UV magnitudes, brighter galaxies tend to have larger sizes.
 This is in agreement with the \citetalias{Liu2016} predictions, however we see a steeper slope at the brightest magnitudes.
 For faint galaxies with $M_{\textrm{UV}}>-14.5$ at the highest redshifts, \citetalias{Liu2016} find that the stellar disc radius does not change significantly with luminosity; our model only shows a mild flattening in comparison.
 This is due to the improvements of our new disc size model.
 In \citetalias{Liu2016}, the galaxy radius was simply related to the halo radius.
 However, in \meraxes galaxies can only form in haloes above the minimum gas cooling mass; this puts an artificial limit on the minimum size a galaxy could have.
 By tracing the evolution of disc-sizes more physically, our galaxies sizes do not show this artificial flattening at fainter magnitudes.